MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlgetdaclsecuritydescriptor.md

 A value of <b>TRUE</b> for <i>*DaclPresent</i> does not mean that <i>*Dacl</i> is non-<b>NULL</b>.
 That is, <i>*DaclPresent</i> can be <b>TRUE</b> while <i>*Dacl</i> is <b>NULL</b>, meaning that a <b>NULL</b> DACL is in effect.
 A <b>NULL</b> DACL implicitly allows all access to an object and is not the same as an empty DACL.
 An empty DACL permits no access to an object.

-For more information about security and access control, see the documentation for these topics in the Microsoft Windows SDK.
+For more information about security and access control, see [Windows security model for driver developers](/windows-hardware/drivers/driversecurity/windows-security-model) and the documentation on these topics in the Windows SDK.

 ## -see-also